-The text frame is created, and you can immediately begin entering text in it.
+You can immediately begin entering text in the text frame.

-Important: When TextMaker displays a red bar at the lower margin of a text frame, this indicates that the frame cannot completely accommodate the text that has been entered.
+Note: When TextMaker displays a red bar at the lower margin of a text frame, this indicates that the frame cannot completely accommodate the text that has been entered.
 In this case you must either enlarge the frame or reduce the amount of text.